1.3 National youth strategy

 As part of the project “#PLdlaMłodych” young people in 2021 in cooperation with experts realized an analysis of the needs of young people living in Poland.
 The result of the project is a report with recommendations for policymakers.
 Recommendations include 7 thematic areas: education and higher education; labor market; civil society; technological challenges; health and culture; social policy; sport, tourism and entertainment.

-It is worth emphasising that despite the absence of a youth act, youth policy is more and more frequently regulated at regional and local levels.
+It is worth emphasising that despite the absence of a youth act (and of a youth policy act), youth policy is more and more frequently regulated at regional and local levels.
 Local strategies (or other documents) targeting young people are present at various levels of local governments (province, district, commune).
 Examples of programs and strategies for youth adopted at the local government level include:

 - “Policy for Young People of the City of Poznań for 2019-2025” (Polityka dla Ludzi Młodych Miasta Poznania na lata 2019-2025), adopted on 16 October 2018),